sradc/sradc.github.io/_posts/2021-04-29-fourier-nets.md

 The learned weights don't get as close to the Fourier weights as they did in the example above, but the reconstructed signals are perfect.

-## Using amplitude + phase reconstruction
+## Amplitude and phase reconstruction (nonlinearities)

-Let's do the same as above, but using amplitude and phase.
+Let's now calculate the amplitude and phase of the sinusoids, and use these to reconstruct the signal.
+This time the gradient of the weights with w.r.t. the loss has to go through nonlinearities (which are luckily, differentiable).

 ```python
 W_learned = tf.Variable(np.random.random([signal_length, 2 * signal_length]) - 0.5)